The Best Dog Chew Toys In Australia -

 PRO TIP: The only real way to find out whether your dog likes the flavoured kind or not is to try!

-Now we know all the elements of a great chew toy for your dog, I have built the perfect Christmas list of dog chews!
-There are tons of wonderful options available in Australia, so I hope these reviews help you.
+Now that we know all the elements of a great chew toy for your dog, our team of independent experts share our favourite dog chew toys!
+These are the toys that stood up to our voracious chewers without breaking down (or breaking the bank).
+There are tonnes of wonderful options available in Australia, so we hope these reviews help you.

 So, what’s the hype?
-The classic Kong toy owes its success to the simple fool-proof construction.
-The open hole at the bottom helps you to conceal treats inside and your dog has the joy of attempting to get the treat out.
+The classic KONG toy owes its success to the simple fool-proof construction.
+The open hole at the bottom helps you to conceal treats inside, like our second and third choices, and your dog has the joy of attempting to get the treat out.
 It’s a barrel of laughs for your dog!

 As a chew toy, it is made of durable rubber with no hard edges.
 The smooth rounded shape is ideal for chewing.